 One Meal-a-Day Task Force: Every child in New Mexico deserves at least one meal a day!
 To end child hunger, NMOST has partnered with NM Appleseed to form a 1 Meal a Day Taskforce in Albuquerque, convening community leaders to figure out how to tackle hunger in our community.
 During our first meetings, we have focused on how to fill gaps during breaks, long weekends and holidays, and provide extra meal sites when many children are without food for several days or weeks.
 When we get everyone together at the same table, organizations can build on each other’s work and solve problems that previously seemed insurmountable.
 Community partners attending the taskforce meetings include APS, Presbyterian Medical group, Cuidando Los Niños, YMCA, Boys and Girls Club, City of Albuquerque, Roadrunner Food Bank, and A Light in the Night.

-NCSL Data Grant: NMOST recently received a $10,000 grant from the National Conference of State Legislators.
-We will use the funding to establish a sustainable Data to Action Team, map existing OST programs and needs in New Mexico, obtain information on program successes and challenges, and disseminate resulting data to local and state level audiences.
-Our goal is to create shared language, shared indicators, and a statewide OST gap analysis.
-Resulting reports, maps, and infographics will be presented at our legislative day in Santa Fe in 2018, and be used to educate policymakers on OST impact and needs.
-These efforts will culminate in a legislative ask for more funding for OST for the 2018 legislative session.
+OST Data Mapping: NMOST received a $10,000 grant from the National Conference of State Legislators.
+The principle results were creation of a Data to Action Team, mapping of existing OST programs and needs in New Mexico, and sharing of the resulting data with local,state, and national level audiences.
+The resulting reports, maps, and infographics were presented at our legislative day in Santa Fe February 13th, 2018 as the kickoff of an effort that will culminate in a legislative ask for more funding for OST for the 2019 legislative session.
 Contributors to this effort will include: Share NM, the New Mexico Community Data Collaborative (NMCDC), and the New Mexico Department of Health.